Miscellaneous

 photo source: blog.cognac-expert.com

-The most important operation is burning.
-The planks, placed around a bottom and held together with a metal band to prevent them from spreading, are placed over a fire made of sawdust and pieces of oak wood.
+The most important operation is the burning.
+The planks, placed around a butt and secured with a metal band to prevent them from spreading, are placed over a fire made of sawdust and pieces of oak wood.
 The burning time and the intensity of the surface burning of the planks will determine the future taste of the cognac.
-During burning the tannins are transformed into flavour-giving substances such as vanillin.
-We have already talked about this process in the article on wine barrel.
+During burning, tannins are transformed into flavoring substances such as vanillin.
+We have also talked about this process in the article on wine barrel.

 oak barrel